 The Football World Cup, hosted by FIFA, is a global event which has captured the energy and imagination of fans and players all over the world for as long as most people can remember.
 It is a four-yearly event unlike any other – when the best footballers and stars from countries all over the world compete together for the ultimate in international glory.

 Notoriously, England hasn’t reached the final or won the Cup since 1966 – will their time come again?
-Regardless, here are some brilliant facts about the Football World Cup you might want to clue yourself up on before the next tournament.
+Regardless, here are some fun facts about the Soccer World Cup you might want to clue yourself up on before the next tournament.

 The 2022 World Cup is set to be an interesting affair of many firsts.
 It’ll be held in Qatar for the first time, and it’ll also be the first time that Qatar will qualify for the World Cup at all.
 Beyond this, there were discussions over whether or not the tournament should take place in winter for the first time ever, due to the intense temperatures in Qatar.
 It’s since been confirmed that it will take place in November and December.